blair-mmai/docker-demo/README.md

-## Repo: docker-demo
-Docker - an introductory, hands-on demo
+# Introduction

+Welcome to Docker: an Introductory, Hands-on Tutorial

+So, let's start with a question that will be familiar to many technical developers.

-Ever written code and given it to someone and then they say they can't run it because:
+Ever written flawless code and given it to someone? ...And then they say they "can't run it without errors" because:
 - their OS setup or environment variables are different than yours
 - their version of Python is different
 - they're using different Python libraries than you and with different versions of each etc. etc.

-Wouldnt it be nice if you could give them an exact copy of your computer/environment so that they can run it and see what you see?
+...Wouldnt it be nice if you could give them an exact copy of your computer/environment so that they can run it and see what you see?
 THAT is where Docker's container technology comes in.

+## ...Enter, Docker

 With Docker, you can create an image of the platform and everything running on it, including your python code, your database version, and anything else that's needed.
 Send the image to them (a relatively small